-The only drawbacks of this procedure is that there is no skin to protect the head of the penis, thus it becomes callous and hard and also it is extremely difficult to masturbate.
+The only drawbacks of this procedure is that there is no skin to protect the head of the penis, thus it becomes vulnerable to developing callouses and becomes hard and also it is extremely difficult to masturbate.
 Most circumcised men have to use a lubricant because of the lack of foreskin and it becomes a tedious procedure.
 A lot of sensation is also lowered because of the removal of erogenous tissue.

 Girls in India are not used to a circumcised penis.
 They view it as something alien and mutilated.
 Most girls I have been with have been surprised by it and have often body-shamed me.
 It is something most of them never see, as it is very rare to do it for a medical reason.
 They often ask me if I am Muslim, because it is seen as something that only Muslims do.
 At the end of the day, foreskin or no foreskin, people must respect the custom, and should not be used to discriminate against anyone on a religious basis.
 Maybe not physically, but we are the same.
 I hope one day people in India will come to terms with it.